Chapter 5: Seeding

 Broadcast Seeding Tips

-• Broadcasting finer-seeded species prevents them from getting buried under too much soil.
+• Broadcasting finer-seeded species prevents them from getting buried under too much soil, which may happen if a drill is used.

-• For fluffy seed just open the gate a lot wider.
+• When broadcasting fluffy seed, open the gate much wider.

-• A broadcast seeder on a 3-point is more compact than a drill and easier to get in and out of ditches.
+• A broadcast seeder on a 3-point hitch system is more compact than a seed drill and easier to get in and out of ditches.

-• Broadcasters can be backed up to silt fences to sling seed on both sides.
+• If seeding is needed on both sides of a silt fence, broadcasters can be backed up to the fence to sling seed on both sides.

 Hand Seeding

-Scattering seed by hand followed by light raking is very effective for smaller sites and prevents fine seed from being planted too deeply.
+Scattering seed by hand followed by light raking is very effective for smaller sites and prevents fine seed from being planted too deep.

-• To improve distribution, mix the seed with some kind of carrier.
-Sand is best.
-Kitty litter or oats are also used.
+• To improve distribution, mix the seed with a carrier.
+Sand is best, but cat litter or oats can also be used.

 • Mix the seed and carrier in a bucket and scatter it over the site by hand.

-• Many wet prairie species have fine seed and should be seeded this way.
+• Many species planted in wet prairies have fine seeds and should be hand-seeded.

 Packing the Seed

-Packing seed tightly to the soil ensures a more consistent flow of moisture from the soil to the seed.
-The result is better germination and better seedling survival.
+Packing seed tightly to the soil ensures a more consistent flow of moisture from the soil to the seed, which results in better germination and seedling survival.

-• A 4-ft. cultipacker section on a 3-point is very effective and will go places the tractor and drill can’t.
+• A 4-foot cultipacker on a 3-point hitch system is very effective and will go places the tractor and drill cannot go, such as slopes that are especially steep.

 —Joe Kooiker, Story County, 2024